13559323996/MapGlue/README.md

 conda activate mapglue
 ```
 ## Usage
+We published the pt model for the lighter version of ``FastMapGlue``.
 ### Running Inference
 The TorchScript model accepts inputs as ``torch.Tensor`` with shape ``(H, W, C)`` in RGB format.
 Values may be in the range [0, 255] (uint8) or [0, 1].
 The model internally converts the image to the required format.
 Below is a demo: